I8C/pxl-integrationproject/doc/exercice-1-step-5.md

-# Exerce 1 step 5
+# Exercise 1 step 5

 ## deploy you application in the cloud